 You may recognise Christina’s friendly smile; she started her dental journey here at Absolute in 2008 as a trainee dental nurse, gaining an enthusiastic welcome into dentistry from the whole team and especially her mentor Diane Cox.
 She qualified for her National Certificate in Dental Nursing, with merit, in 2010.
 During her short time as a dental nurse she was inspired by the caring role of Dental Hygienists and the benefits their treatment and advice can achieve.
 Healthy gums not only leave you feeling fresh, a healthy mouth has a larger positive impact on your general health and well-being.

-Christina is excited to be relocating back to the South Hams and is equally as delighted to be part of the Absolute team once again.
+Christina relocating back to the South Hams and was delighted to be part of the Absolute team once again.
 She takes pride in providing conscientious treatment with a holistic approach.